A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Construction of the category of -diagonals

-The pictures on the extremities on the left and the right are $m$-diagonals $\alpha$ and the extremities of $\beta=\tau \alpha$ are always of length $m$.
-The upper two pictures in the middle column (or the lower two if we are situated at the bottom of the Auslander-Reiten quiver) on the figures \ref{fig:ar1} and \ref{fig:ar72} are arcs tangent to one side of a central polygon, and the other extremity is at the vertex shared by both $\alpha$ and $\beta$ (as they are of length $m$ and $\beta=\tau \alpha$, they share one vertex).
-Finally the lowest (or uppermost) picture is an $m$-diagonal of type 1, of length $2m$, where the vertices are the ones of $\alpha$ and $\beta$ which are not shared by each other.
+The upper two pictures in the middle column (or the lower two if we are situated at the bottom of the Auslander-Reiten quiver) on the figures \ref{fig:ar1} and \ref{fig:ar72} are arcs tangent to one side of a central polygon, and the other extremity $b$ is at the vertex shared by both $\alpha$ and $\beta$ (as $l(a,c)=m$ and $\beta=\tau \alpha$, they share one vertex).
+Finally the lowest (or uppermost) picture is an $m$-diagonal of type 1, and $l(a,b)=2m$.
 The bases of the tube will be described in the next section.